dtinth/ttycast/README.md

 ttycast: broadcast your tty!
 ============================

-This app allows you to broadcast your tty online!
+This app allows you to broadcast your tty online, in really real time!

 This Node.js app is very simple (less than 80 lines of my own code), by putting a lot of libraries together.
 So, this app wouldn't be possible without: